 After asking our readers for recommendations on the best things to do on Hilton Head Island, The Sandbox came up as a favorite activity so we just had to check them out.
 To say we had fun here would be a vast understatement.
-The building is unassuming and hidden away from the main roads but once inside, there are no shortage of things to do, most of which are beach-themed and are designed to encourage imagination and creativity.
+The building is unassuming and hidden away from the main roads but once inside, there is no shortage of things to do, most of which are beach-themed and are designed to encourage imagination and creativity.

 The museum opened in 2005 as a place for learning and where kids can play freely in the Lowcountry and has become a favorite family activity ever since.
-The facility is designed for children ages eight and under but I saw plenty of older kids who were having just as much fun as the younger ones.
+The facility is designed for children ages 12 and under but I saw plenty of older kids who were having just as much fun as the younger ones.

 Free Fun Family Nights

-Summer Camps & Parents Night Out
+Summer Camps & Kids Night Out

 Admission, Membership, & Location